The Globe’s stars and dogs for the week

 McDonald’s (Star)

 Now that people can order Egg McMuffins for lunch and dinner, what are they supposed to have for breakfast?
 A Coke and fries?
 Now there’s an idea.
 Thanks to the success of all-day breakfast and new menu offerings such as different sizes of Big Macs, McDonald’s posted a 4-per-cent jump in global same-store sales in the first quarter as earnings beat expectations.
-With the recovery at Mickey D’s gaining strength, the stock’s rising faster than the waistlines of its customers.
+With the recovery at Mickey D’s gaining strength, the stock price is growing faster than the waistlines of its customers.

 MCD (NYSE), $139.93 (U.S.), up $6.52 or 4.9% over week